hxlnt/go-nih/README.md

 # go-nih
 ![](https://img.shields.io/badge/Pre--release-0.0.1-red) ![Test coverage](https://img.shields.io/badge/Test%20coverage-95%25-green)

 A Go library for easier interactions with the [NIH RePORTER API](https://api.reporter.nih.gov).
-This is a working pre-release version; use at your own risk.
+This is a probably-working pre-release version; use at your own risk.

 ## Features
 Don't have [all 200+ NIH activity codes](https://grants.nih.gov/funding/activity-codes) memorized?
 Not sure what a parameter means or what data type it should return?
 Can't remember how to pass field names?
 Then you might enjoy some of these features.